 Use Subheadings

 Subheadings (H2, H3) help readers navigate long content and improve scannability.
-Yoast flags sections longer than 300 words without a subheading.
+Sections longer than 300 words without a subheading should be broken up.

-Many users search for the Grammarly readability score or the Yoast readability checker online.
-Both tools measure readability, but they use different approaches — and neither is free for all features.
+Many users search for readability checkers online.
+Different tools measure readability, but they use different approaches — and few are free for all features.

 Grammarly uses the Flesch Reading Ease formula and displays a score from 0–100 on Premium plans.
 It focuses on writing clarity within documents but doesn't check SEO-specific readability factors like subheading distribution or transition words.